Enter your email address below and subscribe to our newsletter

 A better road entering the Meekatharra Shire

-The turn off from the Ashburton Downs-Meekatharra Road and on to the Pingandy Road towards Mount Augustus
+Heading towards Mount Augustus by turning off the Ashburton Downs-Meekatharra Road and continuing on to Pingandy Road

-The weather on the last couple of days en rout to Mt Augustus was very warm; 36 degrees Celsius in the shade with a hot northerly wind.
+The weather on the last couple of days en route to Mount Augustus was very warm: 36 degrees Celsius in the shade with a hot northerly wind.

 kate leeming njinga book